PabloGP18/Minecraft-Clone/README.md

 ### Info

-Just a basic Minecraft clone from a tutorial where you can move around, select a type of material and remove it.
+Just a basic Minecraft clone (with React & Three.js) from a tutorial where you can move around, select a type of material and remove it.

 #### keyboard commands: